istarp/example/app/README.md

 * Navigate to the folder where your project located, select choose app folder
 * Wait for gradle to finish sync
 * Run app using Run app button (control+R)

+## What should be done
+Error handling
+Better Logging
+Some unit tests would be nice :)